- How Sleep Works

-The firmness rating may be used to determine how a mattress will perform in the long run.
+The firmness setting may be used to determine how a mattress will perform in the long run.
 Performance factors tied to mattress firmness include the following:

-The table below features a summary of pricing and performance expectations for mattresses with different firmness ratings.
+The table below features a summary of pricing and performance expectations for mattresses with different firmness settings: